fdq09eca/edu_research/work-progress.md

 # Task delegated

 1. Literature review (on-going)
-2. search for research grants opportunities (started)
+2. Search for research grants opportunities (started)
 3. Web-development (not started)

 ## Literature review

-Find literatures in journal or governmental documents recent 5 years with respect main 3 topics in the GBA context.
+Find literature in journal or governmental documents recent 5 years with respect main 3 topics in the GBA context.
 Write a summary for each relevant literature, record their data source, see `./sys_lit_re/s_litre.pdf`

 1. Migration, return to education
    1. Human capital: 5 found